-Database systems work hard to tune I/O performance, but do not always achieve the full performance potential of modern disk systems.
+Database systems work hard to tune I/O performance, but they do not always achieve the full performance potential of modern disk drives.
 Their abstracted view of storage components hides useful device-specific characteristics, such as disk track boundaries and advanced built-in firmware algorithms.
-This paper presents a new storage manager architecture, called Lachesis, that exploits and adapts to observable device-specific characteristics in order to achieve and sustain high performance.
-For DSS queries, Lachesis achieves I/O efficiency nearly equivalent to sequential streaming even in the presence of competing random I/O traffic.
-In addition, Lachesis simplifies manual configuration and restores the optimizer's assumptions about the relative costs of different access patterns expressed in query plans.
-Experiments using IBM DB2 I/O traces as well as a prototype implementation show that Lachesis improves standalone DSS performance by 10% on average.
-More importantly, when running concurrently with an on-line transaction processing (OLTP) workload, Lachesis improves DSS performance by up to $3\times$, while OLTP also exhibits a 7% speedup.
+This paper presents a new storage manager architecture, called Lachesis, that exploits a few observable device-specific characteristics to achieve more robust performance.
+Most notably, it enables efficiency nearly equivalent to sequential streaming even in the presence of competing I/O traffic.
+With automatic adaptation to device characteristics, Lachesis simplifies manual configuration and restores optimizer assumptions about the relative costs of different access patterns expressed in query plans.
+Based on experiments with both IBM DB2 and an implementation inside the Shore storage manager, Lachesis improves performance of TPC-H queries on average by 10% when running on dedicated hardware.
+More importantly, it speeds up TPC-H by up to 3× when running concurrently with an OLTP workload, which is simultaneously improved by 7%.